THU-KEG/LRM-FactEval/README.md

 judge_url = "http://localhost:8001/v1"  # Your judge model API endpoint
 ```

-## Important Notes

-1. **Model Deployment Required**: You must deploy your models using vLLM or SGLang before running evaluations
-2. Ensure correct API keys and URLs are set
-3. Debug mode uses fewer samples, suitable for quick testing
-4. Full evaluations may take considerable time
-5. Result files are saved in `/tmp` directory

 ## Environment Variables

 ```bash
 export OPENAI_API_KEY="your-api-key"
 ```

-## Troubleshooting

-- **Model Server Issues**: Ensure your vLLM/SGLang server is running and accessible
-- **API Connection**: Verify the model URLs are correct and servers are responding
-- If you encounter model not found errors, check if the model name is correct
-- Ensure network connectivity to access model APIs
-- Check if there's sufficient disk space to store result files
-- **Memory Issues**: If using vLLM, you may need to adjust `gpu_memory_utilization` or `max_model_len` parameters
 ## Usage

 ### Basic Usage